 In the graveyard, Hamlet reminisces on a friend of his whose skull he has found.
 When the processional arrives with Ophelia’s corpse, Laertes and Hamlet quarrel, and the duel is scheduled.
 Then, during the fight, Gertrude accidentally drinks from the poisoned chalice and dies.
 Hamlet is wounded with the poisoned sword, but it is a small wound; in the scuffle, the foils are swapped, and Laertes is also wounded with the poisoned foil.
 In dying, Laertes confesses Claudius’ plot to kill Hamlet.
 Hamlet stabs Claudius, forces him to drink the rest of the poisoned chalice that killed his mother, and dies asking Horatio to tell his story.
 The Norwegian forces arrive at Elsinore, and Prince Fortinbras seizes control of Denmark.

 What is Tragedy?
 (OpenLearn)

 Summary of Hamlet (Schooling Online), or

 Hamlet (Thug Notes)

+[Hamlet Source:

+https://shakespeare.folger.edu/shakespeares-works/hamlet/

+All acts]

 Analysis